5c00by/HomeLab/HomeLab.md

  - VM is 20 gigs in Size
 Uses: Stand alone Signal Messaging Server for the house using the dedicated number from Twilio.
 Main use is for home notifications from the smarthome system .

+ PFsense router:
+ Os:
+ - PFsense
+ - VM 2gb in Size
+ Uses:
+  - Current minipc Quotom-Q575g6-s05 comes with up to 6 gigabit speed ethernet ports along with ability to add wifi via PCI card and cellular data capability.
+Idea is to use the extra ports as a dedicated Encrypted router and run ethernet ports to additional Server Rack within home once completed.
+This would allow for a local "private network" for certain devices while leaving the remaining devices in the home available on the "clear" network.

+Homeserver ( Site B):
+OS:
+- Proxmox VE
+- Current Size: ( as of 2/20/2020)   2tb JBOD Config in Raid 1 ( Mainly because drives are old and not currently used heavily)
+- Features:
+  - Currently a JBOD of 2.5" Drives, 6 total equalling roughly 2tb with a possibility to add at least 2 more tb.
+  - Site B at present is mainly a testing environment Will be upgraded to full cloud storage once acquired remaining needed hardware to support it.

+   Current VM's Installed:

+ Android X86:
+ Os:
+  - Android 8.0
+  - 32Gb in size
+ Uses:
+  - Android Os Rom testing and App testing with ADB Sideload

+ Windows:
+ OS:
+  - Windows 7 R2
+  - 100gb in size
+ Uses:
+  - Testing Exploits and in the rare case Windows was needed for anything.

  # Servers
  - Quotom-Q575g6-s05 Mini Pc (Intel 7th generation i7 processor 16 gig of Ram/Kingston SUV500MS/ 240Gb SSD/ Kingston 120 SSD/ DualBand Wireless AC7260 pci Wifi/Bluetooth Adapter with Two Dual Band 7dbi 2.4Ghz/5ghz antennas/ Additional Twilio Backup Sim is also installed onboard but not currently active) "Site A"